msqrt/ssgl/README.md

                 shadow /= 8.f;
                 scatter /= 8.f;

-                // loop for RSM; basically each shadow map texel is treated as a VPL and
+                // reflective shadow mapping: each shadow map texel is treated as a virtual point light (VPL) and
-                // the total contribution of all VPLs is stochastically evaluated vec3 indirect = vec3(.0f);
+                // the total contribution of all VPLs is stochastically evaluated by taking the average
+                // of the colors of a set of random trials. to simplify things, we don't care if the current
+                // fragment and the VPL are actually mutually visible or not vec3 indirect = vec3(.0f);
                 for (int i = 0; i < 16; ++i) {
                     // pick a texel